shivannis/xandr-docs-public/xandr-docs/customer-support/xcs-opening-a-new-case.md

 ## Step 5: Add cc addresses (optional)

 You can add up to ten email addresses to be cc'd on case updates.
 These users will be emailed the case details and any new comments added to the case.
-Please be sure that the email addresses are correct, separated by "," and that everyone you've cc'd would like to receive updates.
+Ensure that the email addresses are correct, separated by "," and that everyone you've cc'd would like to receive updates.
 You can update the cc addresses after the case is opened or request that an agent do so.

 If anyone you've cc'd on a case would like a portal account, they can visit the [Login](https://help.xandr.com) page, proceed as a Guest, and click **Contact Support**.